White River Junction

 Across the river from Hanover and Dartmouth, turn-of-the-20th-century White River Junction (pop.
 2,286) used to echo with the sounds of some 50 trains a day traveling over five separate rail lines.
 The demise of the railroads and the arrival of the interstate cloverleaf on the outskirts of town effectively mothballed the downtown area, but like good vintage clothing, the photogenic historic center has been rediscovered by an art-smart crowd that doesn’t mind the holes and missing buttons.

 Freight trains still rumble through White River Junction a few times a day (and night!), and Amtrak stops here on its main Vermonter route.
 Apart from the trains, the main signs of life here are at breakfast and lunch.
-The stylish Thyme (85 N. Main St., 802/295-3312, Tues.-Sat.) offers delicious soups, sandwiches, and an ever-changing variety of bistro-style meals at lunch and dinner.
+The classic 1940s Tip Top Café has found new life as the stylish Thyme (85 N. Main St., 802/295-3312, Tues.-Sat.), serving delicious soups, sandwiches, and an ever-changing menu.

 If you’re looking for lodging with more character than the chain motels along the interstates, consider downtown’s Hotel Coolidge (39 S. Main St., 802/295-3118 or 800/622-1124, $99 and up).
 In business since the 1920s, it has a nice café next to the lobby.
 It is clean, friendly, and definitely a good value.
 The hotel also offers bare-bones HI-hostel rooms (around $55 and up per person).